 31_overlooking the Opequon Creek.

-Confederate Cavalry General J.E.B.Stuart and his staff are resting at The Bower neglecting the Opequon Creek and will stay there up until late, October, 1862.
+Confederate Cavalry General J.E.B.Stuart and his staff are resting at The Bower neglecting the Opequon Creek and will remain there until late, October, 1862.

-32_Probably under the excellent oaks there, Stuart went over.
+32_Probably under the terrific oaks there, Stuart discussed.

-Most likely under the excellent oaks there, Stuart discussed plans and met with Redmond Burke and Andrew Leopold to make them mail-carriers, horse-thieves, conscriptors, and his “eyes” along the rivers around Jefferson County.
+Most likely under the terrific oaks there, Stuart went over strategies and consulted with Redmond Burke and Andrew Leopold to make them mail-carriers, horse-thieves, conscriptors, and his “eyes” along the rivers around Jefferson County.

-33_Stuart went over strategies and met Redmond Burke and Andrew Leopold
+33_Stuart discussed plans and met Redmond Burke and Andrew Leopold